- Rund ums Studium

 Should your foreign health insurance not be recognised, or should you not have health insurance in your home country, you will have to take out statutory or private health insurance in Germany.
 We recommend statutory health insurance, if you qualify for it.

-For students, the contribution for statutory health insurance is about 85 Euro per month, provided that you are under 30 years of age and have not studied more than 14 semesters yet.
+For students, the contribution for statutory health insurance is about 110 Euro per month, provided that you are under 30 years of age and have not studied more than 14 semesters yet.
 If you do not qualify for student health insurance, you will have to take out private health insurance.
-This will cost you at least 160 Euro per month.
+This will cost you at least 190 Euro per month.
+(Last update: March 2023)

 Find more information on health insurance and medical care in Lower Saxony here.